 - 1. No County funds shall be expended for attendance at conferences or conventions unless: - a.
-The main purpose of the conference or convention is in connection with the official business of the County, and is directly related to the performance of the duties and responsibilities of the individual who is participating.
+The main purpose of the conference or convention is in connection with the official business of the County, and is directly related to the performance of the duties and responsibilities of the individual who is participating. - b.

-- b.
 The activity provides a direct educational or other benefit supporting the work and public purpose of the person attending. - c.
 The duties and responsibilities of the traveler attending such meetings are compatible with the objectives of the particular conference or convention. - d.
 The request for payment of travel expenses is otherwise in compliance with this policy. - 2.
-Pre-payment of registration fees and lodging is allowed once the pre approval for the travel has been received.
+Pre-payment of registration fees and lodging is allowed once the pre-approval for the travel has been received.
 The travel form must be utilized for this purpose.
 The traveler should check the appropriate box for either registration fee or lodging, and attach the original quote, which clearly shows whom to pay and the full amount.
 All travel for Directors, travel expenses \$1,000 and above and outside the State of Florida, will need the Assistant County Administrators written approval and all travel outside of the United States, no matter the cost, will need the County Administrators written approval, prior to traveling - 3.
-A copy of the program or agenda for the conference or convention itemizing the registration fees, and any meals or lodging included in the registration fee shall be attached to the travel form and submitted for payment.
+A copy of the program or agenda for the conference or convention itemizing the registration fees, and any meals or lodging included in the registration fee may be attached to the TR-1 and must be included with the TR-2 when submitted for reimbursement.
 If meals are included in the registration fee, please show zero meal allowance. - 4.
 An authorized traveler may be reimbursed the actual and necessary fees for attending events which are not included in a basic registration fee, that directly enhance the public purpose served by the County's participation in the conference and convention.
 Such expenses may include banquets and other meal functions.
 It shall be the traveler's responsibility to substantiate that the charges were proper and necessary.
 If the traveler is claiming actual lodging expenses plus a meal allowance authorized under section 1.4 of this policy, the actual substantiated cost of the banquet or other required meal function may be allowed in lieu of the meal allowance specified in Section 1.4(1) of this policy for such meal period.
 The cost of such banquet or other required meal function will be reported on travel for an "incidental expense" and shall be supported by a paid receipt with the traveler's explanation showing why the expense was proper and necessary. - 5.
-Travel Advance is generally not allowed unless, for exceptional circumstances and with prior approval of the County Administrator.
+Travel Advance is generally not allowed unless, for exceptional circumstances and with prior approval of the County Administrator or his/her designee. - 6.
+When an employee needs to attend ad hoc meetings outside Marion County for County-related business that directly relates to their duties, and the only costs involved are tolls and/or parking fees, a signed statement by the traveler's supervisor is required.
+This statement should confirm that the travel is for official County business and outline the purpose of the travel.
+This signed statement will be accepted in place of a travel request form (TR-1).